sourceduty/Face_Compare/README.md

 > Alex: "*Someone privately sent me public pictures of the chick that looks like Margot Robbie.*"

+> "*I'm not trying to publicly expose a private lookalike.*"

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.